BEREA, Ohio — “What are you going to do with the things that distract you?”

 According to the Ohio State Highway Patrol (OSHP), from 2019 through 2023, distracted driving was a factor in 55,857 crashes in Ohio.
 Those crashes resulted in 185 deaths.
 Over the past five years, Cuyahoga County has had the highest number of distracted driving crashes statewide with 5,321.

-However, with the implementation of this law, OSHP says last year, Ohio saw the fewest number of distracted driving-related deaths over the past five years with 28.
+However, with the implementation of this law, OSHP said last year Ohio saw the fewest number of distracted driving-related deaths in the past five years with 28.

 “Now we could take a really proactive approach and take action when we visually observed someone using their cell phone behind the wheel,” said Sgt.
-Bridget Matt.
+Bridget Matt with OSHP.

-Sgt.
-Matt said comparing the last three months of 2022 to the last three months of 2023, when the law became enforceable, citations increased 119%.
+In comparing the last three months of 2022 to the last three months of 2023, when the law became enforceable, Sgt.
+Matt said citations increased 119%.

 “When we take a look at someone that's impaired driving or driving drunk behind the wheel, [we see] a lot of the same violations as what we observe when we see someone holding a cell phone in their hand while driving,” she said.
 “We see those marked lane violations, people leaving their lane of travel.
 We see the speed violations.
 We see people that are failing to yield at stop signs or traffic lights.”